abrahammurciano/firefox-css-tweaks/README.md

 ### 2. Find the User Profile Folder
 1. Type in the address bar: `about:support`.
 1. Look for the **Profile Folder** or **Profile Directory** section and click **Open Folder** or **Open Directory**.
-1. Inside the profile folder, locate (or create if it doesn't exist) a folder named `chrome`, and inside it, another folder named `css`.
+1. Inside the profile folder, locate (or create if it doesn't exist) a folder named `chrome`, and inside it, another folder named `tweaks`.

 ### 3. Apply Tweaks
-1. Each tweak in this repository has its own folder under `css/`.
-Copy the folder of the tweak you want into the `chrome/css` folder in your user profile directory (the one you located/created in the previous step).
+1. Each tweak in this repository has its own folder under `tweaks/`.
+Copy the folder of the tweak you want into the `chrome/tweaks` folder in your user profile directory (the one you located/created in the previous step).
 1. Copy the `userChrome.css` file from this repository into the `chrome` folder.
 If it already exists, append the content of this file to the existing one.
 1. Uncomment the `@import` line for the tweak you want to apply in the `userChrome.css` file by removing the `/*` and `*/` around it.
 1. Restart Firefox for the changes to take effect.